IED Frequently Asked Questions

 TPS sensor can cause the same result of increased decel popping.

-The 08/09 FLH ECM's have electronic throttles and a different connector.
+The 08/09 Touring ECM's have electronic throttles and a different connector.

 Harley made additional internal changes to the 09 ECM and some changes to the